Security & Travel Tips

 - For the Prohibited Items list, click here.

 - Peak travel periods will occur on a daily basis.
 These daily peaks are expected to occur between 5:00 A.M. and 7:00 A.M. and between 4:00 P.M. and 6:00 P.M.
 Airline officials recommend that you arrive at Eppley well in advance of your scheduled departure time.
 Check with your airline in advance to determine the status of your flight.

 - Passengers may be dropped off curbside on the front terminal drive, but no parking or waiting is allowed.
-Skycaps and airline personnel may be available to assist passengers with special needs (wheelchairs, etc.).
+Skycaps, airline personnel and police officers may be available to assist passengers with special needs (wheelchairs, etc.).

 - Vehicles cannot be left unattended on the front drive at ANY time.
 Unattended vehicles are ticketed and towed immediately.

 - All vehicles entering the airport are subject to search.

 - Remote parking is available and shuttle buses carry patrons to and from the terminal building.